raphael-blanchard/website-dev/iccv23_challenge_VI.md

 ## Evaluation
-The submission will be ranked based on completeness of the trajectory as well as on the position accuracy (ATE,RPE).

-We will directly use ATE and RPE to evaluate the accuracy of trajectory.
+The submission will be ranked based on Absolute Trajectory Error (ATE) and Relative Pose Error (RPE).
+Specifically, The ATE and RPE of every trajectory in the visual inertial track and its bonus track will be evaluated.
+The final score for a submitted trajectory will be assigned according to which interval the weighted sum of the ATE and RPE lies in.

 ## Submit the results.